torkan2023/myfreinds/README.md

 def add(a, b):
-    return a + b amin fazayeli
+    return a + b amin

 def subtract(a, b):a error
     return a - b